yixiao1/CILv2_multiview/README.md

 ### Publications
 This is the official code release of the paper:

 Yi Xiao, Felipe Codevilla, Diego Porres and Antonio M. Lopez.
-[Scaling Self-Supervised End-to-End Driving with Multi-View Attention Learning]().
+[Scaling Vision-based End-to-End Driving with Multi-View Attention Learning]().

 Please cite our paper if you find this work useful: